Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 Another example would be the synagogues.
 Nowhere in the Old Testament are synagogues established or even mentioned.
 They were a development from the Babylonian Captivity when the Temple was destroyed.
 Yet Jesus, Paul, and the other apostles frequently taught in synagogues, showing that they were legitimate even though they were not mentioned in Scripture.

 The entire idea that because something is not mentioned in Scripture, it is not legitimate is based on the humanistic positive law system.
-We will examine this in detail in another video, but for now, we must realize that God’s system is a negative law system.
+We examine this in detail in another article, but for now, we must realize that God’s system is a negative law system.
 Basically, that means if something is not forbidden in word or principle, it is permitted.

 While we may choose not to celebrate Christmas, using the reason that it is not mentioned in Scripture is not valid.